 An optician is a technician with training to design, verify, and fit eyeglass frames and lenses, contact lenses, and other devices meant to correct the vision.

 An optician uses the prescriptions given by an ophthalmologist or an optometrist.
 However, they are not authorized to write prescriptions for vision correction or testing.
 They also do not have permission to diagnose or treat eye conditions.

 To accomplish the best results, it is vital to consult the right eye care professional in a timely manner.
 Various factors, such as heredity, disease, or excessive strain on the eyes, can impact eyesight.
 Upon reaching the age of 40, everyone should consult an ophthalmologist for a complete medical eye examination, and then as routinely prescribed the ophthalmologist.

-Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced and innovative eye care procedures.
+Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced and innovative eye care procedures.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment